ISTESRMNCR/CODE-CAMP-2020/content/finalist/Boolean/index.md

 # Description

-Vishesh is a mobile application for special parents to provide them genuine inforamtion of the Schools, NGOs, Schemes, and Doctors for their special Child
+Vishesh is a mobile application for special parents to provide them genuine inforamtion of the Schools, NGOs, Schemes, and Doctors for their special Child.

 ---